What research is planned for the ASU CXFEL?

 At Arizona State University, we have big plans to use the compact X-ray light source and compact X-ray electron laser for medical imaging, making biomolecular movies, unraveling photosynthesis, chemical catalysis and attosecond physics.

-The most important area for ASU research is Petra Fromme’s time-resolved studies of biomolecules “in action.”
+A key area of research is time-resolved studies of biomolecules “in action.”
 All processes in nature are highly dynamic, but so far we have only static pictures of the molecules that drive life on earth.

 The new CXFEL technology solves the century-old challenge of structure determination: X-rays damage biomolecules.
 So the same methods that were used to interrogate the structure of the biomolecules destroyed them.
 With the short CXFEL pulses, ASU scientists follow reactions of biomolecules in real time without any damage, as the pulses are so short that movie frames are recorded before any destructions take place.